Marvy936/Git/notes.md

-git branch -> list of local branches. git branch - r -> list of remote branchces. git switch {branch_name} -> switch branch. git checkout -b {branch_name} -> switch and create branch, without -b it is also switch branch only. git branch -d {branch_name} -> delete branch localy. git push <remote-name> <branch-name> -> push local branch to the server, but always when you use pull command you have to specify where you are pulling. git push –u <remote-name> <branch-name> - push local branch to the server and creates stream, you just use pull command without specification.
+git branch -> list of local branches. git branch - r -> list of remote branchces. git switch {branch_name} -> switch branch. git checkout -b {branch_name} -> switch and create branch, without -b it switch branch only. git branch -d {branch_name} -> delete branch localy. git push <remote-name> <branch-name> -> push local branch to the server, but always when you use pull command you have to specify where you are pulling. git push –u <remote-name> <branch-name> - push local branch to the server and creates stream, you just use pull command without specification.